 In this age of crowded space it seems there isn't enough room for everything!
 Lofts provide a convenient way to maximize the space in your room, lifting your bed off of the floor to create useable space for other furniture and accessories.
 Most lofts are generally tall enough to comfortably accommodate an average adult seated in a desk chair.

 Lofts are permitted in all residence halls where a loft bed is not already provided as part of the standard furnishings.
-Currently, the halls where a loft bed is provided are Barton, Birch, Buchanan, Eaton, Freeman, Linden, Lyon, Martin, Maple, Roberts, Wallace, WIlson and Welch.
+Currently, the halls where a loft bed is provided are Barton, Birch, Buchanan, Eaton, Elm, Freeman, Linden, Lyon, Martin, Maple, Oak, Roberts, Wallace, Welch, Willow, and WIlson.

 There are many companies that sell or rent loft kits.
 Some of these companies also sell plans for you to build your own loft.
 A quick internet search will bring up any number of available stores / vendors.
 Please note: The DOR does not endorse any specific vendors.
 It is the responsibility of the individual to verify the quality and safety of the products offered.
 Some lofts may or may not fit our residence hall rooms.
 Room dimensions vary from hall to hall, so confirm the dimensions of your assigned residence hall on-line to ensure that the loft you purchase fits your room.

 Collegiate Concepts, Inc (http://www.loftconcepts.com/) is the only loft rental vendor permitted on campus.
 With all other vendors, you must receive your loft at your home and bring it to campus with you when you arrive to check-in.